Halvosa/kubernetes_from_scratch/CA/CA_basics.md

 ##

 # Setting up a CA

+We will be setting up a CA on the k8s-master VM, where the entire control plane resides.
+In a large scale production environment, it might be best to use a separate server for the CA only, and keep it mostly offline

 Easy-RSA is a utility for managing X.509 PKI, or Public Key Infrastructure.
 Crypto-related tasks use openssl as the functional backend.

 ```